 Comprehensive Examination

-The MPA comprehensive exam (hereafter referred to as COMPS) is designed to test the student’s knowledge, skills, and ability in the professional field and discipline of study.
+The MPA comprehensive exam (hereafter referred to as COMPs) is designed to test the student’s knowledge, skills, and ability in the professional field and discipline of study.
 It is the primary learning assessment tool by which program faculty determine and address areas in need of improvement through curriculum change.

-MPA Faculty administer Comps exams once every major semester.
+MPA Faculty administer COMPs exams once every major semester.
 Eligible students include those who have completed the core curriculum courses.
-Such students must apply online to take Comps after requesting a degree audit from the Registrar's Office to verify that they have satisfied all core requirements.They then begin preparations by assembling the course materials in a systematic fashion.
-The MPA Director invites them to meet with faculty twice during the semester to discuss Comps expectations and procedures.
-Discussions at the meetings include sample questions, study guides, and techniques of answering them.
+Such students must apply online to take COMPs after requesting a degree audit from the Registrar's Office to verify that they have satisfied all core requirements.
+They then begin preparations by systematically assembling the course materials.
+The MPA Director invites them to meet with faculty twice during the semester to discuss COMPs expectations and procedures.
+Discussions at the meetings include sample questions, study guides, and techniques for answering them.
 Students must answer and pass three questions subdivided as follows: [1] Theory and history of the field, [2] Practical tools and skills, [3] Applications and Cases.
 Acceptable responses would be ones that thoughtfully address all aspects of the questions, connect them logically, and accurately cites the relevant literature.
-Students have two chances to take and pass Comps.
+Students have two chances to take and pass COMPs.
 A student may retake the failed portion of the examination or the whole test only during the next scheduled administration of the examination.
 A student who fails a second time is dismissed from the program.

 Collect classic and contemporary articles